Sometimes I would like to use also a fullsize beam for 80 m, but it works amazing also with smaller antennas.

 You can use the ZM-2 in the field and at home in the shack.
 An evening project for many, maybe two evenings for others.
 Two big knobs for vernier tuning because the ZM-2 tunes so sharp.
 One large and one small toroid to wind.
 Very easy construction via pictorial drawings.
 All parts furnished, including a stick-on panel layout.
 Wire is furnished.
 Kit is complete, no other parts to try to find.
 Size is 13 × 7 × 4 cm.

 Tuner for multiband Fuchs antenna Frank Lamprecht, DL7AQT

 The Fuchs Antenna got its name from the Austrian radio amateur named Fuchs, who first decribed it in 1928.
 It was a monoband endfeed half wave dipole.
 The length of the antenna should be a ½ λ or a multiple of it.
 For 3.5 MHz you need about 41 m.

 The antenna tuner ZM-2 by Emtech do not matchs antennas with a low feet point impedance.
 In addition it is practical unusable for 160 m.
 Hence Peter, DL2FI, looked around in the WWW and make some experiments.
-Based on the informations by Charlie Lofgren, W6JJZ, and Lloyd Butler, VK5BR, the ZM-4 originated from the ZM-2, which is buyable from QRPproject.
-It is usable from 160 until 10 m and matchs also antennas with a very high and very low feet point impedance.
+Based on the information by Charlie Lofgren, W6JJZ, and Lloyd Butler, VK5BR, the ZM-4 originated from the ZM-2, which was buyable from QRPproject (QRP-Shop).
+It is usable from 160 to 10 m and matchs also antennas with a very high and very low feet point impedance.
 However the mechanical design (wiring by the ZM-2) was simplified by courtesy of a printed circuit board.